Get

 How Can I Help My Pet Lose Weight?

 If you feel your pet is obese, taking them to the vet for a weigh-in and body condition score is the first step to treatment.
 The vet will talk to you about your pet’s body weight, activity level, diet, and other health problems they might suffer.
-After discussing treatment, the vet might place your pet on a diet and exercise regime, including prescription weight-loss foods.
+After discussing treatment, the vet might place your pet on a diet and exercise regimen, including prescription weight-loss foods.

 It is vital to follow the diets and instructions strictly, as any deviation from the plan means it won’t work.
 Your pet will have to be weighed regularly and have their body condition score retaken to help you see how well they are doing to keep them on track with weight loss.